Your cooperation in following these rules and regulations is vital in protecting your Park's beauty and natural features.

 Observe fire regulations.

-Check with the campground store for current fire danger conditions.
+Check with the Pinnacles Visitor Center or click here for current fire danger conditions.
 During periods of increased fire danger, fires are not allowed.
 Fires must always be attended and put out with water completely when not attended.
 Firewood collection is not permitted at Pinnacles National Park.

 Do not feed wildlife.